e-gun/HipparchiaWindows/README.md

 The `pip install...` command will only work if you `activate`-ed the `venv` as in **Building** above.

 #### Troubleshooting cheatsheet

+Gotchas as of `1.7.6`

+1. you might want to grab [golang](https://golang.org/doc/install) if you are going to build [HipparchiaGoDBHelper](https://github.com/e-gun/HipparchiaGoDBHelper)
+1. if you do that you need [GCC](http://tdm-gcc.tdragon.net/download) too
+1. loadar from stored SQL in the builder has to call `psql.exe`, but that location is a moving target: `/Program Files/PostgreSQL/NN/bin/psql.exe` where NN might be `10`, `11`, `12`, `13`, ...: watch out for file not found errors.
+1. there is a pickling problem with multiprocessing (again), so the `HipparchiaGoDBHelper` is the safe bet until something in the `1.7.6+` range addresses this; try [HipparchiaGoBinaries](https://github.com/e-gun/HipparchiaGoBinaries) if building is not your thing.
+1. `vectors` ought to work if you can figure out how to install `gensim`: sill more dependencies...: `building 'gensim.models.word2vec_inner' extension... error: Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/`

 Building / Loading / Debugging will be done in PowerShell